dogoepp/SMPE-fitts/journal.md

 The related data is gathered in `raw_data` in the files dated today.
 For each individual, the experiments are performed in the order found in the csv file above.

 There was an issue with the data of the first experiment, by Dorian.
 Due to an error in saving it, the data was lost.
 Dorian re-ran that experiment, but out of order.
+The resulting experiment summary file is `exp_parameters/2022-11-14_experiences_corrected.csv`, which also removes the experiments that Clément could not do (not having the graphic tablet at the time) and add file names.

+### 2022-11-17

+Due to software issues, Dorian pursued some analysis with Rstudio, whereas the former work had been done with Emacs + OrgMode + Babel + ...
+The related analysis and discussion is in `analysis/pointingAnalysis.Rmd` and has been also [converted to html](analysis/pointingAnalysis.html) for easy visualisation.